 Matthew 26:26-29 (NIV)

 While they were eating, Jesus took bread, and when he had given thanks, he broke it and gave it to his disciples, saying, “Take and eat; this is my body.”
 Then he took a cup, and when he had given thanks, he gave it to them, saying, “Drink from it, all of you.
-28 This is my blood of the[b] covenant, which is poured out for many for the forgiveness of sins.
-29 I tell you, I will not drink from this fruit of the vine from now on until that day when I drink it new with you in my Father’s kingdom.”
+This is my blood of the covenant, which is poured out for many for the forgiveness of sins.
+I tell you, I will not drink from this fruit of the vine from now on until that day when I drink it new with you in my Father’s kingdom.”

 John 20:19-23 (NIV)